Baasie/CoDDDing-labs-circle/TheaterSuggestions/CSharp/README.md

 Now that we used the tactical patterns to make our design more supple to changes of our business, we can start implementing more complex domain logic.
 In lab 3, part 1 we added a new failing Acceptance Test that we modeled together in Example Mapping about offering seats nearer to the middle of a row.
 We also added two new unit test to the 'RowShould' that fails that will help you implement the test.
 You can first have a discussion how you would design this more complex domain logic.

+# Lab 3 Part 2 - Offer seats nearer to the middle of the row when possible

+In part 1 we started to implement the first part of the deep model.
+In this second part you will continue designing the deeper model with offering seats nearer to the middle of the row when possible as modeled in our example mapping.